sabifo4/VSpipe/Tutorial/README.md

 procedure, you might jus be able to run `VSpipe` by typing `VSpipe` on the terminal.
 Otherwise, you will need to type the whole path to the bash script:

-1. Make sure you are in your working directory
+First, make sure you are in your working directory

 ```bash
 pwd
 /home/user/my_dockings/test_VSpipe
 ```

-2. Run `VSpipe` for the first time saving a log file
+Then, you can run `VSpipe` for the first time saving a log file

 ```bash
 VSpipe 2>&1 | tee logfile.txt